Mail’s carbon footprint: How much CO2 does an email produce?

 Mindful use of email newsletters: Only subscribe to email newsletters that you actually want to read.
 This not only avoids energy consumption, but also reduces the amount of data traffic.

-By integrating these strategies into our daily email routine, we can collectively help to reduce the carbon footprint of digital communication and contribute to sustainability.
+By integrating these approaches into our email routine, we can collectively help to reduce the carbon footprint of digital communication and contribute to sustainability.
 At the same time, the efforts of email providers to increase efficiency and operate in a more environmentally friendly way are also a promising step in the right direction.